allegro/ecto-cursor-based-stream/README.md

 end
 ```

-Then add `use EctoCursorBasedStream` to the module that `use Ecto.Repo`:
+2. Add `use EctoCursorBasedStream` to the module that uses `Ecto.Repo`:

 ```elixir
 defmodule MyRepo do